mitric-lab/programming_theochem/src/06-configuration_interaction/01-cis.md

 ```

 The method `get_cis_hamiltonian` is the centerpiece of the CIS class.
 It
-ar first transforms the ERIs to the MO basis, spin-blocks them, and the
+at first transforms the ERIs to the MO basis, spin-blocks them, and then
 enumerates all singly excited determinants.
 The CIS Hamiltonian is then
 constructed from the transformed ERIs and the MO energies.

-The spin-blocking is useful, since we can obtain excited states with all
+The spin-blocking is useful since we can obtain excited states with all
 possible spin multiplicities.
 Although it is not necessary for CIS, since
 only singlets and triplets are obtainable from a singlet reference, it
 will become very useful when higher excitations are included.